nathanlem1/Transformer-PyTorch/README.md

 based on the original paper [Attention is All you Need](https://arxiv.org/abs/1706.03762).

 The following transformer architecture is the modified version of the diagram given in the [original paper](https://arxiv.org/abs/1706.03762) for clarity.
-A transformer implementation from scratch is given in this repo for its detailed understanding.
+A transformer implementation from scratch is also given in this repo for its detailed understanding.

 ![](./assets/transformer_architecture.png)